hrr-volans/menyou/_README.md

 *** First off, THANKS for your contribution! ***

-The following is a set of guidelines for adding your kick-ass ideas to an already kick-ass app.
+The following is a set of guidelines for adding your great idea to an already great app.
 Welcome to the club!
 We're glad to have you...

 Code of Conduct